KOH Swee Yen is a Partner in the Commercial & Corporate Disputes and International Arbitration Practices.

 She has an active practice as counsel, with a particular focus on complex, high-value and cross-border disputes across a wide spectrum of matters from commercial, energy, international sales, trade to investment.
 She regularly appears before the High Court and Court of Appeal and in international arbitrations under the major institutional rules, including ICSID, ICC, ICDR, SIAC and UNCITRAL.

-The litigation matters that Swee Yen has been involved in include acting for a State in ongoing proceedings concerning the management of US$1.5 billion of assets, defending the shareholders of an oil trading company against the international arm of Yukos Oil in a US$55 million fraud and asset-tracing multi-jurisdictional claim, acting for a family office in proceedings concerning investments in private equity funds and hotel development valued at over US$127 million, acting for various corporate entities against their former management and employees for breach of non-compete and non-solicitation clauses, breach of fiduciary duties and confidence and obtaining and executing search orders against these individuals, and successfully arguing a landmark decision which laid down the guidelines for representative actions in Singapore before the Court of Appeal.
+The litigation matters that Swee Yen has been involved in include acting for a State in proceedings concerning the management of US$1.5 billion of assets, defending the shareholders of an oil trading company against the international arm of Yukos Oil in a US$55 million fraud and asset-tracing multi-jurisdictional claim, acting for a family office in proceedings concerning investments in private equity funds and other assets valued at over US$127 million, acting for corporate entities against their former employees for breach of non-compete and non-solicitation clauses and obtaining search orders against these individuals, and successfully arguing a landmark decision which laid down the guidelines for representative actions in Singapore before the Court of Appeal.

-Swee Yen is the co-chair of YSIAC Committee, formed under the auspices of the SIAC, and the co-chair of IBA Arb40, a sub-committee of the IBA Arbitration Committee.
-She is also a council member of International Law Association – Singapore Branch and member of the Editorial Board of the ICC Dispute Resolution Bulletin and the ICCA-ASIL Task Force on Damages.
-She currently sits on the Panel of Arbitrators in the Hong Kong International Arbitration Centre and Kuala Lumpur Regional Centre for Arbitration.
+Swee Yen is the Vice-Chair of the IBA Arbitration Committee.
+She is also the Vice-Chair of the IPBA Dispute Resolution and Arbitration Committee, and a member of the Editorial Board of the ICC Dispute Resolution Bulletin and the ICCA-ASIL Task Force on Damages.
+She has also served as co-chair of the YSIAC Committee and IBA Arb40, and is on the Panel of Arbitrators in the Asian International Arbitration Centre and Hong Kong International Arbitration Centre.
+She is a council member of International Law Association – Singapore Branch.

-She has been a member of the Rules of Court Working Party since 2005, and was appointed as a member of the Civil Justice Commission, whose mandate is to consider transformative changes to the litigation process aimed at reducing the costs of litigation, enhancing efficiency and effecting modernisation.
-She is also appointed by the Ministry of Home Affairs as a member of the Public Entertainment Appeal Board.
+She has been a member of the Rules of Court Working Party since 2005, and was also appointed as a member of the Civil Justice Commission with the mandate to effect transformative changes to the litigation process in Singapore.
+She is appointed by the Ministry of Home Affairs as a member of the Public Entertainment Appeal Board, and is also a member of the Casino Regulatory Authority’s Patron Dispute Committee.

 - National University of Singapore (LL.B., Hons.)